Up to Dh1 million fine: UAE issues new law to regulate employee relationships

 As per the new provisions, the penalties will multiply based on the number of workers fictitiously employed.

+Additionally, The Ministry of Human Resources and Emiratisation is now authorised to make a settlement provided that the employer pays 50 per cent of the minimum value of the fine and pays back to the government the financial incentives obtained by the fake employees.

+The new decree stipulates that any criminal proceedings for fictitious employment, including fake Emiratisation, can only be initiated at the request of the Minister of Human Resources and Emiratisation or his/her authorised representative.

-The decree also states that any disputes between employers and employees should be referred to the Court of First Instance if there is a disagreement with the decision made by the Ministry of Human Resources and Emiratisation in resolving the dispute.
+The decree also states that any disputes between employers and employees should be referred to the Court of First Instance rather than the Court of Appeal if there is a disagreement with the decision made by the Ministry of Human Resources and Emiratisation in resolving the dispute.
+This applies to all cases except for those disputes that have been adjudicated or reserved for the issuance of a judgement.

+Starting from the date of implementation of the provisions, the Court of Appeal is required to refer all requests, disputes and grievances regarding the regulation of employment relations to the Court of First Instance.

+As per the new provisions, the court shall revoke proceeding with any claims filed after two years from the termination of the employment relationship.

 ALSO READ: